caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-workshop.md

 ```

 ### Taxa-bar Creation
-We will now explore our coting microbial composition by visualizing a taxa bar plot.
+We will now explore our contig microbial composition by visualizing a taxa bar plot.
 Note that we are using a FeatureTable[PresenceAbsence], hence we are not talking about relative abundance in this case.
 ```shell
 qiime taxa barplot \
   --i-table kraken2-autofmt-presence-absence-contigs.qza \